 Dr. Cahan uses a variety of tests to diagnose macular degeneration.
 Diagnosis typically begins with a visual acuity test that measures your vision at different distances.

 Dr. Cahan will also dilate your pupils so he can look at the back of your eye using an ophthalmoscope to examine your retina.
 He uses retinal imaging to take digital images to study your retina in close detail.

 Currently, there is no known treatment for dry macular degeneration although studies have shown that certain nutritional supplements like vitamins C and E, lutein, zinc, and copper can slow the disease.
 Dr. Cahan monitors your condition with regular eye exams.

-If you have wet macular degeneration, Dr. Cahan offers anti-vascular endothelial growth factor medications to reduce the abnormal blood vessels in your eye.
-He injects the medication directly into your eyeball with a thin needle.
+If you have wet macular degeneration, anti-vascular endothelial growth factor medications can be used to reduce the abnormal blood vessels in your eye.
+The medication is injected into the eye with a thin needle.
 In some cases, laser treatment is suitable to treat wet macular degeneration.